epam/road-ios-framework/Documents/CodingConventions.md

 ## 10.Resources
 ### 10.1.Image Naming

+1. It is recommended to put all resources in asset catalogs.
-1. Image names should be named consistently to preserve organization and developer sanity.
+2. Image names should be named consistently to preserve organization and developer sanity.
 They should be named as one camel case string with a description of their purpose, followed by the un-prefixed name of the class or property they are customizing (if there is one), followed by a further description of colour and/or placement, and finally their state.
 **For example:**
-2. `RefreshBarButtonItem` / `RefreshBarButtonItem@2x` and `RefreshBarButtonItemSelected` / `RefreshBarButtonItemSelected@2x`
+3. `RefreshBarButtonItem` / `RefreshBarButtonItem@2x` and `RefreshBarButtonItemSelected` / `RefreshBarButtonItemSelected@2x`
-3. `ArticleNavigationBarWhite` / `ArticleNavigationBarWhite@2x` and `ArticleNavigationBarBlackSelected` / `ArticleNavigationBarBlackSelected@2x`.
+4. `ArticleNavigationBarWhite` / `ArticleNavigationBarWhite@2x` and `ArticleNavigationBarBlackSelected` / `ArticleNavigationBarBlackSelected@2x`.

 ## 11.C Language
 ### 11.1.Functions